-Organ and tissue donation occurs when a child that has died is able to donate their organs or tissue to a sick person to save or free them of painful and often debilitating medical treatment or to save their life.
+Organ donation is when a child who has died is able to give their organs or tissue to a sick person to save their life or free them of painful and often debilitating medical treatments.

-Despite the advances in modern medicine there are still many people on the transplant list.
+Even with the advances in modern medicine there are still many people on the transplant list, waiting for an organ transplant surgery.
 Australia has one of the highest transplant success rates in the world.

 Who can donate?